 Hydropower licences include terms and conditions intended to alleviate and avert damage to, inter alia, the environment, nature and society.
 These conditions are a combination of standardised and more tailored conditions, and may pertain to various project phases (including, inter alia, the construction phase and the operating phase).
 Conditions relating to water release and minimum water flow are specific to hydropower licences.
 Specific water management provisions will be adopted for major developments.

-Moreover, major hydropower plants will be subject to concessionary power and licence fee terms.
-These conditions require the owner of the hydropower plant to concede a portion of the power produced to the municipality (or municipalities) affected by the development (concessionary power) and to pay a specified fee (licence fee) to central government and to the municipality (or municipalities) affected by the hydropower plant.
+Moreover, major hydropower plants will be subject to terms regulating concession power and concession fees.
+These conditions require the owner of the hydropower plant to concede a portion of the power produced to the municipality (or municipalities) affected by the development (concession power) and to pay a specified fee (concession fee) to central government and to the municipality (or municipalities) affected by the hydropower plant.

 Both the hydropower development legislation and the licences allow for revision of the licence terms and conditions after a certain period of time, and the Watercourse Regulation Act now includes a separate provision authorising the revision of all licences from 19 June 2022.
 The purpose of revision of the licence terms and conditions is, inter alia, to improve environmental conditions in the affected watercourses.
 However, the scope for revision only allows the authorities to revise the licence terms and conditions, and not the licence as such.

 The public body seeking a revision of terms will often argue that the introduction of new, amended and/or burdensome terms and conditions is justified, including, inter alia, (new) minimum water flow requirements and amended manoeuvring provisions.
 Such terms and conditions may have production volume implications.
 Moreover, there may be costs associated with any implementation and follow-up of the said terms and conditions.
-Such demands must normally be balanced against other considerations, such as consideration for maintaining renewables production capacity, flood prevention and security of supply, and the introduction of such burdensome terms and conditions will thus not be justified as a matter of course.
-Private law matters are not subject to revision, and the same will normally apply to any financial terms that cannot be directly linked to the environmental terms.
+Such demands must normally be balanced against other considerations, such as consideration for maintaining renewables production capacity, flood prevention and security of supply.
+Private law matters are not subject to revision, and the same will normally apply to any economic conditions.

 Upgrading and expansion projects

-The large-scale development of Norwegian hydropower production primarily took place from the 1950s to the 1980s, with the focus more recently having shifted, in part, to the need and scope for both upgrading and reinvestment.
+The large-scale development of Norwegian hydropower production primarily took place from the 1950s to the 1980s, with the focus more recently having shifted, in part, to the need and scope for both upgrading and reinvestment of the hydropower plant.
 Upgrading initiatives are projects and interventions that do not necessitate the exploitation of more water or additional hydraulic head.
 Expansion projects, in contrast, involve refurbishing the power plant to exploit additional water or increasing hydraulic head.
+Such expansion projects must be assessed for licensing requirements and may be subject to a licensing process.
 The advantage of upgrading and expansion projects is the potential for increasing hydropower production with a limited impact on the external environment.
 The NVE’s estimates suggest that mapped projects offer a total upgrading and expansion project potential of about 6-8 TWh.
 Such projects are often, against this background, highlighted as an alternative to further hydropower development.

 Please do not hesitate to get in touch with us for more information on the legal framework governing hydropower in Norway.